A concussion-protection guide for parents

 The full evidence, if you want to go deeper

-The 1964 cephalometric work that started this conversation X-rayed players hitting blocking sleds with and without thick guards: with ≥3-4 mm of material between the arches, the jaw couldn't slam into the skull base the same way.
-The 2014 RCT tested it directly — custom guards averaged 3.50 mm posterior thickness; OTC guards 1.65 mm at season start, 1.34 mm by the time injuries happened2.
-Material thickness is the most controllable variable in the equation, and a retail guard isn't held to it — not by the maker, the league, or the athlete chewing on it during practice.
+Cephalometric research going back decades X-rayed players hitting blocking sleds with and without thick guards: with ≥3-4 mm of material between the arches, the jaw couldn't slam into the skull base the same way.
+The 2014 RCT tested it directly.
+Custom guards averaged 3.50 mm posterior thickness; OTC guards 1.65 mm at season start, 1.34 mm by the time injuries happened2.
+Material thickness is the most controllable variable in the equation, and a retail guard isn't held to it, not by the maker, the league, or the athlete chewing on it during practice.

 Neck strength: the other lever a coach can pull